UnsignedArduino/TinyChessTest/README.md

   --engine-2-commit COMMIT, -e2c COMMIT
                         TinyChess commit for engine 2.
 Is passed to `git checkout`, so it can be a commit hash or branch.
-  --no-cache            Whether to not use the cache.
+  --build-type {Debug,Release}, -bt {Debug,Release}
+                        Build target type when compiling the engines.
+Defaults to debug.
+  --skip-clone-and-build
+                        Whether to skip the clone and build and try to find a cached binary.
   --time-control TC, -tc TC
                         (cutechess-cli tc documentation) Set the time control.
                         The format is moves/time+increment, where moves is the